Blackrosedigital/digital-assets/README.md

 The website is currently 3 pages.
 A Home page, a Course page, and a Contact page.
 The home page has learn more buttons that lead to the course page.
 The contact page captures inquiries for more information.

 - Header
+  - The header was created to allow to user to easily navigate throughout the site.
+It is responsive to all screen sizes.

 - Footer
+  - Footer conatains the name of the site/business and Links are to homepage, courses and contact pages.
+It is responsive to all screen sizes.

 - Homepage
+  - Easy explaination and simple design for ease of navigation.

 - Courses
+  - Images to and text to explain course content and objectives.

 - Contact
+  - Contact form for further information and questions.

 ## Future Implementations

-Further development to the site could be using Javascript and Python for form submissions, direct the user to another page (e.g. response page), send an email, interactive features, and an ondemand learning media functionality.
+Further development to the site could be using Javascript and Python for form submissions, direct the user to another page (e.g. response page), send an email, interactive features, and an on-demand learning media functionality.

 ## Technologies

-### Languages
+- Languages

 The site was mainly developed using HTML and CSSFrameworks, libraries & Programs
 - Bootstrap 5.2
   - Used for Layout and Positioning.
 Also code used for navbar.
-- W3Schools
-  - Code used for disappearing header/navbar.
 - Git / Github
   - Used for version control, storage and deployment.
 - CloudAnywhere